South Kent School: Athletes

-Several notable athletes attended South Kent but graduated elsewhere; among them Nik Stauskas, Dion Waiters, Tremont Waters, and Andrew Peeke.
+Several notable athletes attended South Kent but graduated elsewhere; among them Nik Stauskas, NBA champion Dion Waiters, Tremont Waters, and Andrew Peeke.

 Accreditations and associations

 South Kent School is accredited by the New England Association of Schools and Colleges and has held membership in District III of the Cum Laude Society for more than eighty years.

 South Kent competes athletically as a member of the New England Preparatory School Athletic Council and the Hudson Valley Athletic League and adheres to all league guidelines.
 Students can participate in post-season tournaments and compete for league and New England titles.

 The school also maintains membership in the National Association of Independent Schools, the National Association of Episcopal Schools, the Secondary School Admission Test Board, the Connecticut Association of Independent Schools, The Association of Boarding Schools, the International Coalition of Boys Schools and the National Association for College Admission Counseling.